 Most email marketing tools are free to use and so they can reduce the overall costs that a startup can face when running their organization.
 If you can maintain fewer expenditures in those initial few months to a year, this can help provide more stability for the future.

 Helps build a community

 Email marketing is a personable way of communicating with your customers and those leads who might be closer to converting into a sale.
 With regular newsletters, you can help build a community of followers that are loyal to your brand.
 In this modern-day where competition is rife, it’s important to have those core followers that’ll continually push your business into the spotlight.

 Directly delivers the message

 With newsletters, they provide a platform for your startup to get across an important message to your users.
-Whether it’s to boost customer sales or to provide upcoming news about the brand and where it’s going or what it’s up to currently.
-This all adds to the more personable relationships that you can form with your customers.
+Whether it’s to boost customer sales or to provide upcoming news about the brand and where it’s going or what it’s up to currently, this all adds to a more personable relationship with your customers.

-When it comes to your business marketing, newsletters and email in general are a great way to communicate with your customers.
+When it comes to your business marketing, newsletters and email, in general, are great ways to communicate with your customers.
 It’s also a good opportunity to share news and useful information about your brand and regarding the industry you operate in.